-After creating the 2005 disparities analysis file using the above steps, we evaluated the reliability of national estimates produced with these data by comparing the composition to the 2005 HCUP Nationwide Inpatient Sample (NIS).
-Appendix B contains the distribution of discharges in both files by key demographic and clinical data elements.
-Based on these analyses, the 2005 disparities analysis file appears to provide reliable national estimates when compared with the NIS.
+After creating the 2006 disparities analysis file using the above steps, we evaluated the reliability of national estimates produced with these data by comparing its composition to the 2006 HCUP Nationwide Inpatient Sample (NIS).
+Appendix C contains the distribution of discharges in both files by key demographic and clinical data elements.
+Based on these analyses, the 2006 disparities analysis file appears to provide reliable national estimates when compared with the NIS.